qrti/hilPea/README.md

 peano 3d, variation 0, iteration 1-3

 ## **Remarks**
-\- only one possible variation for hilbert and peano 2D and 3D curves is completed here
+\- only one variation of several others for hilbert and peano 2D and 3D curves is completed here
-\- the source contains commented out drawing routines to array other possible variations
+\- the source contains commented out drawing routines to array other variations
-\- the clean edges routine gets rid of construction points on edges, in some cases they might be useful and the routine has to be commented out
+\- the clean edges routine gets rid of construction points on edges, in some cases they might be useful and the routine call has to be commented out
 \- some larger images in image/large

 ## **Versions**